shinilornekora/shinilornekora/README.md

 Django - 1 year, there's experience from both backend and frontend sides</br>
 React - half of the year, 've been doing my coursework on it</br>
 Vue - half of the year, now I'm doing some personal projects on it</br>
-Currently I pursue the role of the frontend developer.

 ### Languages